vinayking01/React/lecture9 (class based component)/README.md

 - To change a value in the state object, use the this.setState() method.
 - When a value in the state object changes, the component will re-render, meaning that the output will change according to the new value(s).
 - Merges new state into existing state (does not replace the whole object).
+It shallow merges the partial state update into the existing state object automatically.
+This means: updates only the count field, keeping other state properties like name intact.

 ```jsx
 // Never modify state directly: